IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Also, actions cannot only be invoked in a blocking (synchronous) or non-blocking (asynchronous) fashion as explained before, they can also be invoked *periodically*.

 To test this open the OpenWhisk UI and select the `helloUI` action we have created earlier.
-Next, click the `Automate this Action` button at the bottom right of the code editor.
+Next, click the `Connected triggers` button at the left of the code editor.
-Next, from the next screen appearing select the `Periodic` icon.
+Next, from the next screen appearing click `Add Trigger` and select the `Periodic` icon.
-Next, create a new trigger aka alarm by clicking the `New Alarm` icon.
-To keep things simple select the `:MM minutes` icon and specify `N` to be `1` so that they action is supposed to be executed every minute.
+To keep things simple select `Every minute` pattern at `UTC minutes` so that they action is supposed to be executed every minute.
-Specify a name for the periodic trigger and click the `Create Periodic Trigger` button.
+Specify a name for the periodic trigger and click the `Create & Connect` button.
-Finally, click `Next`, then `This Looks Good`, and then `Save Rule`.

-To see the result click the `View Activity` button which redirects you to the dashboard.
-You should see a periodic invocation every minute – to stop this you have to disable the rule that has been created – will you find out how this can be done?
+To see the result go to the `Monitoring` section.
+You should see a periodic invocation every minute – to stop this you have to disable the trigger that has been created – will you find out how this can be done?

 ## Logging

 Of course, OpenWhisk allows you to add custom log statements to your actions, too.

-To see how logging works click the `Create an Action` button again.
+To see how logging works click the `Create` button on the `Actions` section again.
-Then, once again, specify a name (e.g. `helloLogging`) and click the `Create Action` button.
+Then, once again, click `Create Action`, specify a name (e.g. `helloLogging`) and click the `Create` button.

 Next, copy the following code into the code editor replacing any existing code: